CSS Gradient Generator

 About CSS Gradients

-Linear gradients transition colors along a straight line (top to bottom, left to right, or any angle).
-Radial gradients transition from a center point outward in a circular or elliptical pattern.
+Linear gradients transition colors along a straight line at any angle you specify — top to bottom, left to right, diagonal, or any custom degree from 0 to 360.
+Radial gradients transition from a center point outward in circular or elliptical patterns, creating spotlight and glow effects.
+Both types support multiple color stops at precise positions, enabling complex multi-color transitions, color bands, and creative visual effects that would be difficult or impossible to achieve with static images.

 Key Features